Color: DSH Black

 Gender: Spayed Female

 Milli was adopted from PAW in 2005 when she was just a kitten.
 She lived with her family until the late fall of 2017 at which time she was returned.
 A returned cat is always a sad scenario for us but of course we'd rather have a cat come back than be given away to someone who may not provide proper care.

-When Milli was returned, she was suffering with a urinary tract infection and on antibiotics.
+When Milli was returned, she was suffering with a urinary tract infection and was prescribed antibiotics.
 Her foster family continued with her treatment and shortly thereafter a follow-up urinary analysis was performed.
 It showed the issue had completely resolved and there has been no re-occurrence.
 Feeding a good quality canned food diet is important for all cats as it promotes a healthy urinary tract.
 The more moisture they take in, the more their body is able to flush out the bladder (canned food is 75% water).
 Stress is also an important consideration and in Milli's case, there had been many changes in her little world over the last few years.